fuzzygroup/blog/_drafts/advice-for-a-young-engineer.md

 Each is discussed more below.

 ## Learn Your Boss' Technical Weaknesses
+Even the very smartest of us have places where we're weak.
+I once knew one Windows API programmer would could do anything **except** string manipulation.
+Ask him to do a substring operation and he'd reach out to his "string buddy" who just did it for him.
+Personally I tend to be weak on data validation.
+And

 And if you can't figure them out then why not ask?
 ## There's a Reason for Everything
 Don't assume people are stupid; t